data61/PSL/PaMpeR/README.md

 # PaMpeR (Proof Method Recommendation system)

-# PaMpeR: The complete table for the ITP2018 evaluation:
+# PaMpeR: The complete table for the ITP2018 preliminary evaluation:

 | method | in training | per | in test | per | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 |
 |---|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|